 Listen to the latest government advice to get updates on the latest COVID-19 news and developments with vaccines and remember, the NHS shouldn’t ask for your bank details.
 Lastly, if an email doesn’t look right follow the advice above.

 At the time of writing this article, the domain associated with this email wasn’t considered risky.
-Hopefully this article along with the research from other cyber security professional will help change that.
+Hopefully, this article along with the research from another cybersecurity professional will help change that.